Special offer

 • List the property on the local Multiple Listing Service (MLS)

-• Advertise the property to gain the attention of prospective buyers
+• Advertise and market properties to gain the attention of prospective buyers

-• Supervise and/or schedule property showings and open house events
+• Supervise and schedule property showings and open houses

-• Draft and prepare documents, such as offers, contracts and closing statements
+• Draft and prepare documents, such as offers, purchase agreements, contracts and closing statements

 Here are some of the key roles and responsibilities of a real estate agent when working with buyers: